MathesCy/Validere/README.md

 3) Highly volatile liquid releases of 5 barrels or more or other liquid releases of 50 barrels or more.
 4) Liquid releases resulting in an unintentional fire or explosion.

-Finally, before attempting to analyze how crude oil causes pipeline failure, it must first be understood how PHMSA categorizes cause failure in their data collection process.
+Finally, before attempting to analyze what attributes of crude oil contribute to pipeline failure, it must first be understood how PHMSA categorizes cause failure in their data collection process.
 Broadly speaking, the PHMSA recognizes six distinct causes of pipeline failure.

 1) Corrosion
 2) Excavation Damage